IBM/get-your-java-microservice-up-and-running/workshop/pre-work/README.md

 # Overview

-In order to run this workshop an [IBM Cloud account](https://cloud.ibm.com/registration) and a free Kubernetes Cluster is needed.
+In order to run this workshop you need an [IBM Cloud account](https://cloud.ibm.com/registration) and free IBM Cloud Kubernetes Cluster.

+To create a free IBM Cloud Kubernetes Cluster you need a **Trial Account** or **Pay-As-You-Go Account** for IBM Cloud.

 You have two options and in both options you will **create no cost**: